Academic Master

 Will Religion Ever Disappear?

-Since religion was started, it has always held the role or the status as the foundation for law as well as all other legality does.
+Since religion was started, it has always held the role or the status as the foundation for law as well as all other legality.
 It contains laws that followers should abide by, and failure to do so attracts reproach of the guilty person by those decreed by the specific religion.
-Thus, every society should follow the laid down rules/s to be observed by all followers.
+Thus, every society should follow the rules (s) that are laid down for all followers.
 Religion encompasses the full life of a person from birth to the day of demise.
-It is absolute, and a decree from the Almighty who is omnipresent (Aslan & Allen-Ebrahimian, 2017).
-According to Gallup International Survey, out of 50,000 people from 57 countries, the religious people percentage fell from 77% to 68% between the year 2005 and 2011 as those proclaimed atheists shot by 3%, and consequently, the number of non-believers rose to 13% ( Nuwer, 2018).
+It is absolute and a decree from the Almighty, who is omnipresent (Aslan & Allen-Ebrahimian, 2017).
+According to the Gallup International Survey, out of 50,000 people from 57 countries, the religious people percentage fell from 77% to 68% between the years 2005 and 2011 as those proclaimed atheists shot by 3%, and consequently, the number of non-believers rose to 13% ( Nuwer, 2018).

-On the other hand, atheists refute that God exists and that the universe is not beautiful and orderly and that someone must have designed it.
+On the other hand, atheists refute that God exists, that the universe is not beautiful and orderly, and that someone must have designed it.
 They say these to counter the argument on the creation theory in the Old Testament, in religious books that argue that it is God who created the universe.
 They further add that modern science indicates that the majority of the natural things theists believe were created by God are actually products of processes such as evolution.
 Additionally, atheists continue to insinuate that while most religions believe that God is good and has everything in check as a powerful maker, the world is full of evil and wickedness ( Mininni et al., 2016).
-They argue that he would be taking care of the evil by preventing it from happening if indeed he is powerful.
+They argue that he would be taking care of the evil by preventing it from happening if, indeed, he is powerful.

-For example, Europe which was widely a Roman Christian continent owing to the Roman conquerors who lived in the dark and middle ages had been influenced by the leaders she had in the area.
+For example, Europe, which was widely a Roman Christian continent owing to the Roman conquerors who lived in the Dark and Middle Ages, had been influenced by the leaders she had in the area.
 Religion could have positioned the church even above the ruling Monarchs.
-A case in mind is King Richard the Lion Heart of England who was a staunch catholic and a leader.
+A case in mind is King Richard the Lion Heart of England, who was a staunch catholic and a leader.
 Leadership and Religion were somehow inseparable.
-Religious rules have been in existence for a long time because religion is there and willing followers are there too.
-From the time of its emergence, as well as its evolution, it has managed to move from animism to polytheism and the monotheism that is now happening.
-All religions have a commonality which is allowing for the belief in a powerful deity that religious rules are founded.
-The rules can sometimes work towards the advantage of society and at times work to its detriment.
-An example is in India where a widow is sacrificed at her dead husband’s funeral or the sudden end of her social life since she is considered a bad omen (Figel’, J. (2017).
+Religious rules have existed for a long time because religion is there, and willing followers are there, too.
+From the time of its emergence and evolution, it has managed to move from animism to polytheism and the monotheism that is now happening.
+All religions have a commonality, which allows for the belief in a powerful deity that religious rules are founded.
+The rules can sometimes work toward the advantage of society and, at times, work to its detriment.
+An example is in India, where a widow is sacrificed at her dead husband’s funeral or the sudden end of her social life since she is considered a bad omen (Figel’, J. (2017).

-In my opinion, these are bad practices since they required society.
-To either eliminate widows from society or cut them off from the social systems, making them live without anyone’s support, demanding they dress in white garments and live only by selling their bodies to get food to feed themselves are all wrong ideas.
-Other religions have had unpleasant practices to a point of allowing incest like the Egyptians, Japanese and royal families of Chinese families back in ancient times.
+In my opinion, these are bad practices since they require society.
+To either eliminate widows from society or cut them off from the social systems, making them live without anyone’s support, demanding they dress in white garments and live only by selling their bodies to get food to feed themselves, are all wrong ideas.
+Other religions have had unpleasant practices to the point of allowing incest, like the Egyptians, Japanese, and royal families of Chinese families back in ancient times.
 These depict different religious practices all over the world, just as the article points out.

 Moreover, the article indicates atheism is on the rise, especially in communist states.
 While some states have more than one religion, this might be a problem when it comes to creating religious laws.
-However, the majority of people have rejected the idea of God as a Supreme Being aligning religion synonymous with societal sufferings (Beyers, 2017).
-It is clear that people’s suffering especially the poor in the hands of religion have played part in the atheism acceptance, especially among most Europeans.
+However, the majority of people have rejected the idea of God as a Supreme Being, aligning religion as synonymous with societal suffering (Beyers, 2017).
+It is clear that people’s suffering, especially the poor, in the hands of religion has played a part in atheism acceptance, especially among most Europeans.
 Nonetheless, the states exercising one religion and are non-secular are orderly and relatively calmer societies.
-An example is the Middle East states that practice Islam religion and the Quran teachings as their law.
-Despite the crisis in the Middle East presently, some countries like The Kingdom of Saudi Arabia and the united Arabs Emirates thrive in an orderly, peaceful, socially, and economically stable way.
+An example is the Middle Eastern states that practice Islam religion and the Quran teachings as their law.
+Despite the crisis in the Middle East, some countries like the Kingdom of Saudi Arabia and the United Arab Emirates are thriving in an orderly, peaceful, socially, and economically stable way.

 References